The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 (I) Acoustic head (Transducer) –

 The magnetostriction type of transducer which utilizes the effect of longitudinal magnetostriction is now very common.
-These may be made of nickel, iron-cobalt or iron aluminium.
+These may be made of nickel, iron-cobalt, or iron aluminum.

 Nickel finds maximum application because of the high strength and good insulating properties of the nickel oxide film.